 Houston has become a hotbed for new food trends because the city’s cheap retail space makes it easy for small operators to try something new—and because adventurous diners are eager to devour any sort of deliciousness from any corner of the globe.
 The wilder, the better.

 Citizens, my version is – immodestly – the best you will ever try of this unique and delicious fusion recipe!
-I have every confidence it will become a new favorite for you, your family and your friends! 🙂 You can buy the Phillips Seafood Seasoning here (I prefer this brand for the recipe, as it is closer to many Asian seasoning blends than most), the Zatarain’s boil here and the 3 Crabs fish sauce here.
+I have every confidence it will become a new favorite for you, your family and your friends! 🙂 You can buy the Phillips Seafood Seasoning here (I prefer this brand for the recipe, as it is closer to many Asian seasoning blends than most), the Zatarain’s boil here and my favorite brand of fish sauce here.

 Battle on – The GeneralissimoPrint

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?